 For the Treatment of Acromegaly

-Our lead product candidate, CRN00808, establishes a new class of oral selective nonpeptide somatostatin receptor type 2, or sst2, biased agonists designed for the treatment of acromegaly and is the first agent in its class with reported clinical results.
-Somatostatin is a neuropeptide hormone that broadly inhibits the secretion of other hormones, including growth hormone (GH) from the pituitary gland.
+CRN00808, our lead product candidate, establishes a new class of oral selective nonpeptide somatostatin receptor type 2, or sst2, biased agonists designed for the treatment of acromegaly.
+Somatostatin is a neuropeptide hormone that broadly inhibits the secretion of other hormones, including growth hormone, or GH, from the pituitary gland.
 Acromegaly arises from a benign pituitary tumor that secretes excess GH that in turn causes excess secretion of insulin-like growth factor-1, or IGF-1, by the liver.
 This loss of homeostasis in the GH axis results in excess tissue growth and other adverse metabolic effects throughout the body.

 In March 2018, we reported initial results from a Phase 1, double-blind, randomized, placebo-controlled, single- and multiple-ascending dose trial to evaluate the safety, pharmacokinetics, or PK, and pharmacodynamics, or PD, of CRN00808 in 99 healthy volunteers.
 CRN00808 demonstrated clinical proof-of-concept by potently suppressing stimulated GH and baseline IGF-1 in these subjects.
-CRN00808 was well absorbed with a half-life of 42 to 50 hours, supporting once daily administration in patients.
+The plasma exposure of CRN00808 indicated the drug was well absorbed with a half-life of 42 to 50 hours, supporting once daily administration in patients.
 The safety and tolerability of CRN00808 observed in this trial was generally consistent with that of approved peptide somatostatin analogs.